RABBI ELIEZER BERKOVITS

 "The Mishna records incompatible opinions and lists the name of their author.
 But at no point does the Mishna tell you who to follow.
 It is a book about honoring multiple opinions, honoring the process of thinking through opinions not your own, and standing on your own two feet and taking responsibility for your own choices.
 The Talmud, which is the commentary on the Mishna, multiplies arguments.
 There are over 5,000 arguments in the Talmud, only 50 of which are resolved.
 The questions are always more important than the answers.
 Answers shut down discussion.
 Questions open it up."
 (Rabbi Brad Artson)

-Ultimately every individual--informed by opposing views--decides which fundamental principle ("klal gadol" - כלל גדול) of the Torah should govern the latter's interpretation.
+Ultimately every individual--"listening deeply and attentively to the voice of all those who may supplement or clarify their own understanding" (Fishbane)--decides which fundamental principle ("klal gadol" - כלל גדול) of the Torah should govern the latter's interpretation.
 In this sense, there is autonomy within the tradition.
-For example, the Talmud tells of Rabbi Akiva and Rabbi Ben Azzai disagreeing about the fundamental principle: Akiva said "love thy neighbor as thyself" while Ben Azzai said it is the notion that everyone is made in God's image.
+For example, the Talmud tells of Rabbi Akiva and Rabbi Ben Azzai disagreeing about the fundamental principle: Akiva said "love thy neighbor as thyself" while Ben Azzai said it is that everyone is made in God's image.

 Rabbi Eliezer Berkovits, in the text below, indicates a preference for the pursuit of peace.
 What is your klal gadol?

 Following are Rabbi Berkovits’ words from his 1983 book, Not in Heaven.
 My goal is to keep his voice alive, since he offers the most lucid, crisp explanation of why much of the Torah is to be interepreted, not read literally.

 "There is confrontation between the Torah, which is set, and actual life situations, which are forever in motion.
 The Torah takes a journey of realization in the innumerable concrete situations that render Torah into living teaching and relevant law.